 How do students get tutorial help?

 Tutorial assistance is provided on a drop-in basis, first come, first served.
 Appointments are not available.
-Just come to Room 1501 and write your name on the daily "sign-in sheet" sheet posted in the studio.
+Just come to Room 4237 in the SCC Library and write your name on the daily "sign-in sheet" sheet posted in the studio.
 As soon as a Studio assistant is free, s/he will call your name.
 Sometimes you don't have to wait at all for assistance or only for a few minutes.
-At other times the studio might be busy and you would have to wait a little while.
+At other times the studio can be busy, and wait times are 30 or more minutes.
 (You're welcome to work on one of our jigsaw puzzles while you wait!)

 When several students are waiting for assistance, tutoring is limited to 30 minutes for one session.
-However, you may sign up again for assistance the same day; you're not limited to one session.
+However, you may sign up again for assistance the same day, and when other students aren't waiting, you are welcome to a second session.

 What kinds of things can students get help with?